hz12opensource/libresdr/README.md

 Collect results in build directory and in addition a set of files for the sd card in `build_sdimg` folder.
-Copy the files inside the `build_sdimg` into a empty SD Card formated as FAT32 and boot the SDR with the SD card.
+Copy the files inside the `build_sdimg` into a empty SD Card formatted as FAT32 and boot the SDR with the SD card.
 The default IP for connecting to SDR is 192.168.1.10.

 ## Performance improvements and overclock